Jari-van-Diermen/SciT_snakemake/README.md

 pip install ./software_repositories/* --upgrade
 ```

-This installation only needs to be performed once, after which this **sciT_snakemake** environment can be used for different sciT workflows.
+This installation only needs to be performed once, after which this **sciT_snakemake** conda environment can be used for many different sciT workflows.

-You can now delete the cloned github repository, as you only used it here to install the sciT workflow packages.
+If your only goal was to install the sciT workflow packages into the conda environment, you can delete the cloned github repository after this step.
+Otherwise, keep the cloned github repository for the steps described in the [**Execution of sciT workflow**](#execution-of-scit-workflow) section.

 ## Execution of sciT workflow